ibexa/documentation-developer/docs/administration/back_office/back_office_elements/extending_thumbnails.md

 ## Thumbnail mechanism

 The thumbnail mechanism has two layers, and each layer can have many implementations.
-The mechanism checks if any of the implementations returns a field e.g. `ezimage` that has function "Can be a thumbnail" turned on.
+The mechanism checks if any of the implementations returns a field, for example, `ezimage`, that has function "Can be a thumbnail" turned on.

 ![Can be a thumbnail setting](extending_thumbnail_can_be.png)